kevinhayen/grandma3_fixture_to_presets/README.md

 20-Jun-2023

-Fixturetypes are shown when it is at leased patched once, having a FID set.
+Fixturetypes are only shown when it is at leased patched once having a FID.
 This will reduce the list of shown fixturetypes to only those who are active in the current show.

 18-Jun-2023